ytyz1307zzh/KOALA/wiki/README.md

 3. Use `prepare_input.py` to format the query inputs of wiki retrieval.
 4. Use `retrieve_para.py` to retrieve top 50 wiki relevant paragraphs to each instance.

 P.S.
 DrQA modules are included in this directory.
+The retrieved wiki paragraphs are stored in `wiki_para_50.json`.